Service animals are allowed in national parks. Find a definition of a service animal.

 Tour Boats to Fort Sumter

-A ramp system makes access a reality for all who visit Fort Sumter by ferry from the Fort Sumter Visitor Education Center in downtown Charleston.
+A ramp system makes access a reality for all who visit Fort Sumter by tour boat from the Fort Sumter Visitor Education Center in downtown Charleston.
 At this time, the ferry departing out of Patriots Point in Mount Pleasant is not accessible.

-While this system offers full accessibility like never before possible, there may be times when routine maintenance, unexpected repairs or adverse conditions render the system unavailable.
-To ensure that your visit will be fully accessible, we recommend that you contact the concessioner on the day of your visit.
+While this system offers accessibility like never before possible, there may be times when routine maintenance, unexpected repairs or adverse conditions render the system unavailable.
+To ensure that your visit will be fully accessible, we recommend that you contact the concessioner, Fort Sumter Tours, on the day of your visit at (843) 722-2628.

 Inside Fort Sumter